NunoSempere/clarivoyance/list/index.md

 - ★ When will 2nm semiconductors first be produced commercially? (https://en.wikipedia.org/wiki/2_nm_process).

 - ★★★ (FE) Currently, how many working semiconductor chips are there worldwide?
-  - Relevance: Not that high, but a neat Fermi estimate warmup.
+  - Relevance: Not that high, but a neat Fermi estimate warm up.
 Might just generally be good for having good models of the world, though.

 - ★★★ (FE) Currently, how many working [GPUs](https://en.wikipedia.org/wiki/Graphics_processing_unit) are there worldwide?
-  - Relevance: Not that high, but a neat Fermi estimate warmup.
+  - Relevance: Not that high, but a neat Fermi estimate warm up.
 Might just generally be good for having good models of the world, though.

 - ★★★ (FE, RP) How long does it take [TSMC](https://en.wikipedia.org/wiki/TSMC) to manufacture 100k GPUs?
-  - Relevance: Not that high, but a neat Fermi estimate warmup.
+  - Relevance: Not that high, but a neat Fermi estimate warm up.
 Might just generally be good for having good models of the world, though.

 - ★ How long did GPT-4 take to train?